artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>and our sorrows must go on forever.” <cite>(1.916–9)</cite></p>
 </blockquote>

-Jove can not bear to watch her pain, so he sends Mercury to kill Argus.
-He tells Argus a tail to make him fall asleep:
+Jove can’t bear to watch her pain, so he sends Mercury to kill Argus.
+Mercury lulls Argus to sleep with a tale:

 <blockquote class="poetry">
 <p>Now Mercury was ready to continue [his story]</p>